evankilli/RP-Malcomb/docs/report/RP-Malcomb-Report.md

 The FEWSNET data provided a large set of statistics related to livelihood sensitivity.
 This was calculated at a fairly high level, with Malawi broken up into 19 zones.
 These zones were created by FEWSNET based on areas that share common farming practices, labor patterns, and environmental coping strategies.
 This data did need to be pre-processed for analysis, working - in collaboration with [Maddie Tango]("MADDIES WEBSITE"), [Steven Montilla]("STEVENS WEBSITE"), [Jackson Mumper]("JACKSONS WEBSITE"), [ARIELLE LANDAU]("ARIELLES WEBSITE"), and [Sanjana Roy]("SANJANAS WEBSITE") - to classify what figures were drawn upon to calculate the percentage of households' food that came from their own farms, percent of income from wage labor, percentage of labor vulnerable to market shocks, and "ecological destruction associated with livelihood coping strategies," and eventually to manually calculate all four of these figures for each livelihood zone.

 Finally, UNEP's data provided two rasters of 1) flood risk and 2) drought risk.
-No pre-processing needed to be done to this; it was used in its weighted quintile form and added to rasterized versions of the corresponding weighted FEWSNET and DHS data (created during the course of analysis) to create the final vulnerability map.
+No pre-processing needed to be done to this; it was used in its weighted quintile form - like with both the DHS and FEWSNET data - and added to rasterized versions of the corresponding weighted FEWSNET and DHS data (created during the course of analysis) to create the final vulnerability map.

-- sources of each data layer and
-- the variable(s) used from each data source
-- transformations applied to the variables (e.g. rescaling variables, calculating derived variables, aggregating to different geographic units, etc.)

 ### Analytical Specification